hoodiecrow/ConsTcl/README.md

 The first thing an interpreter must be able to do is to take in the user's code and data input, whether from the keyboard or from a source file. `` read `` represents the interpreter's main input facility.
 The `` read- `` procedures read from standard input, or--if a port is provided--from the port's channel.

+The main input procedures, `` read `` and the non-standard `` parse ``, do more than just read in the text of code and data: they also _parse_ the input into an _internal representation_ that the evaluator can use.

 ### The parsing process

 [Parsing](https://en.wikipedia.org/wiki/Parsing), or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, conforming to the rules of _external representation_.
-The result of parsing is an _expression_ in internal form.
+The result of parsing is an _expression_.

-The parsing process translates an expression from external representation to internal representation.
+The parsing process translates a piece of text from external representation to internal representation.
 The external representation is a 'recipe' for an expression that expresses it in a unique way.

 For example, the external representation for a vector is a pound sign (`` # ``), a left parenthesis (`` ( ``), the external representation for some values, and a right parenthesis (`` ) ``).
 When the reader or parser is working through input, a `` #( `` symbol signals that a vector structure is being read.
 A number of subexpressions for the elements of the vector follow, and then a closing parenthesis `` ) `` signals that the vector is done.
 The elements are saved in vector memory and the vector gets the address to the first element and the number of elements.

 ![#](images/vector-representation.png)

-The `` parse `` procedure takes in the input buffer character by character, matching each character against a fitting external representation.
+The `` parse `` or `` read `` procedure takes in the input buffer character by character, matching each character against a fitting external representation.
 When done, it creates a ConsTcl object, which is the internal representation of an expression.
 The object can then be passed to the evaluator.

-Given a string, `` parse `` fills the input buffer.
+Given a string, `` parse `` creates a string input port for itself to read from.
 It then parses the input and produces the internal representation of an expression.

 Example: